Exceptional Education at the Heart of the Community

 Our knowledge-rich curriculum and our commitment to the Oasis Ethos and 9 Habits is supported by our Trust’s policies on Learning and Behaviour for Learning and the work of our National Lead Practitioners and Leads for Learning Innovation.

-This is supplemented by our commitment to providing students with a wide range of extra-curricular clubs and activities, which add depth and breadth to our provision and allow our students to follow their hobbies and interests outside of the formal curriculum.
+In normal times, this is supplemented by our commitment to providing students with a wide range of extra-curricular clubs and activities, which add depth and breadth to our provision and allow our students to follow their hobbies and interests outside of the formal curriculum.
 We deliver a wealth of extension, enrichment and intervention provision through our Period 6 programme and other learning opportunities including a variety of trips and educational visits.
+We are currently exploring how we can implement aspects of this programme when the guidelines allow and when it is safe to do so.